United Kingdom-Hertford: Architectural, construction, engineering and inspection services

 Section II: Object

-Hertfordshire County Council (the Council) is seeking a partner to support it in moving to an innovative Property Delivery Model.
+Hertfordshire County Council (the Council) has procured a partner to support it in moving to an innovative Property Delivery Model.
 The Council has a substantial portfolio of surplus land and property that can either be disposed of or developed.
 There is a consensus of opinion within the Council that there is a need to pursue an alternative model where the Council takes more of an active role in development with the aim of improving the financial returns to the Council and pace of delivery.
-The Council is therefore seeking a strategic partner with development and funding expertise to work with it to identify opportunities from its land holdings and potentially those of its partners, and bring forward development and funding on these sites.
+The Council has therefore incorporated Herts Living Limited, a wholly owned subsidiary of the Council, and has also procured a strategic partner with development and funding expertise to work with it to identify opportunities from its land holdings and potentially those of its partners, and bring forward development and funding on these sites.
 The Council also reserves the right to pursue investment opportunities and land acquisitions during the lifetime of the partnership.

-This procurement is being conducted by the Council on behalf of itself and the twelve members of the Hertfordshire Property Partnership (‘HPP’).
-More details regarding the HPP are included in the Descriptive Document.
+This procurement was conducted by the Council on behalf of itself and the twelve members of the Hertfordshire Property Partnership (“HPP”).
+More details regarding the HPP were included in the Descriptive Document.
 Whilst no members of the HPP are obliged to participate in any works ordered as a result of this procurement, all are entitled to do so, as determined in their sole discretion.
 In addition to the Council, the following members of the HPP have expressed interest in this procurement:

 The minimum requirements of the partner include: